-- 18.1 The defilement mentioned by Daniel in Dan 1:8 had nothing to do with any harmful elements in the food and drink. - 18.2 With reference to food defilement: While commending moderation, the Bible nowhere commands abstinence from any food or beverage on moral grounds; the problem was ceremonial or religious in the case of Daniel. - 18.3 Religion affected all of life for the ancients, as it does for primitive people today. - 18.4 Even eating and drinking had ritual and mystic significance. - 18.5 Slaughtering was a religious act to be carried out with proper solemnities.
-Flesh from the king's table was doubtless slain according to pagan ritual and offered to a god.
+- 12.1 The defilement mentioned by Daniel in Dan 1:8 had nothing to do with any harmful elements in the food and drink. - 12.2 With reference to food defilement: While commending moderation, the New Testament nowhere commands abstinence from any food or beverage on moral grounds; the problem was ceremonial or religious in the case of Daniel. - 12.3 Religion affected all of life for the ancients, as it does for primitive people today. - 12.4 Even eating and drinking had ritual and mystic significance. - 13.
+Wine was offered with sacrifices.